codsen/codsen.com/src/os/ast-monkey.md

 ## The challenge

-Operations on AST's — Abstract Syntax Trees — or anything deeply nested are difficult. **The main problem** is going "up the branch": querying the parent and sibling nodes.
+Operations on AST's — Abstract Syntax Trees — or anything deeply nested are difficult.

+**The main problem** is going "up the branch" — querying the parent and sibling nodes.

 **Second problem**, AST's get VERY BIG very quickly.
 A single tag, `<td>a</td>`, 10 characters produced 398 characters of AST above.
+Enormous inputs are very hard to reason about, especially to troubleshoot, printed trees don't fit into screen.

-**The first problem**, the "Going up", is often solved by putting circular references in the parsed tree, notice `"parent": "[Circular ~.0]",` in the tree above.
-This way, you can query `.parent` like `tag.nestedTag.parent[2]`.
-Problem is, a) it's not standard JSON, you can't even `JSON.stringify` (specialised stringification packages do exist); b) so what that you "dipped" to some branch and went back up — it's only a _tactical_ move and nothing _strategical_.
+**The first problem**, the "Going up", is often solved by putting circular references in the parsed tree, like `"parent": "[Circular ~.0]",` in the example above.
+The first drawback of using circular references is that it's not standard JSON, you can't even `JSON.stringify` (specialised stringification [packages](https://www.npmjs.com/package/json-stringify-safe) do exist) — everything from the algorithm up to the unit test runner are affected.
+The second drawback of circular references is that while they make it easier to query things, they also make it harder to amend things — you have to amend "circular extras" as well (or hope renderer will be OK, but that's only for small operations).

-This program goes another way, it uses indexing and "breadcrumb" paths.
+This program doesn't rely on circular references.
+It uses indexing of "breadcrumb" paths.
 For example, you traverse and find that node you want is index `58`, whole path being `[2, 14, 16, 58]`.
 You save the path down.
-After the traversal is done, you fetch the monkey to delete the bloody index `58`.
+After the traversal is done, you fetch the monkey to delete the index `58`.
 You can also use a `for` loop on breadcrumb index array, `[2, 14, 16, 58]` and fetch and check parent `16` and grandparent `14`.
 Lots of possibilities.
 Method [.find()](#find) searches using key or value or both, and method [.get()](#get) searches using a known index.
 That's the strategy.

-By the way, **the second problem**, the AST size challenge, is something we have to live with.
-Parsers that don't use circular paths produce smaller trees.
-From practice, it's handy to evaluate AST's visually, using GUI applications, such as https://astexplorer.net/

 {% include "btt.njk" %}

 ## Idea

-Conceptually, we use two systems to fetch paths:
+Conceptually, we use two systems to mark paths in AST:

 1. Our unique, number-based indexing system — each encountered node is numbered, for example, `58` (along with "breadcrumb" path, an array of integers, for example, `[2, 14, 16, 58]`).
-If you know the number you can get monkey to fetch you the node at that number.
+If you know the number you can get monkey to fetch you the node at that number or make amends on it.
 2. [object-path](https://www.npmjs.com/package/object-path) notation, as in `foo.1.bar` (instead of `foo[1].bar`).
 The dot marking system is also powerful, it is used in many our programs, althouh it has some shortcomings ([no dots in key names](https://github.com/mariocasciaro/object-path/issues/96), for example).

 [Traversal](#traverse) function will report both ways.